 ENTERTAINMENT QUOTIENT: 3.5/5

 Reading a lot of books can be good and bad.
 On the one hand, one can learn a lot from books, fiction or otherwise.
 But on the other hand, you would be able to see patterns in books that you would have already read before.

-The story is gripping from page one, starting with Wil’s abduction in the airport.
+The story of Lexicon is gripping from page one, starting with Wil’s abduction in the airport.
 The way the story is told, running parallel, also lets you keep track of the thread and does not confuse the reader at all.

 Of course, with action thrillers, one cannot expect much in terms of innovation, and it looked like the author did not try too hard either.
 Also, the ending was kind of a let-down, being too simplistic, especially when it started with such a grand idea.

 It suffers the common problem of being unable to provide a proper ending to a grand beginning and while I would certainly browse through other books that the author has already written, it would perhaps only be to see what other interesting ideas he may have rather than actually wanting to read his books.